dogmatiq/dogmavet/README.md

 - Ensures `Configure()` methods call `Identity()` exactly once
 - Ensures `Identity()` is called with valid names and keys
-- Ensures identity keys are UUIDs, formatted as per RFC-4122
+- Ensures identity keys are UUIDs, formatted as per RFC 4122

 ## Fixes

-The checkers are able to provide fixes to common problems, however it seems that `go vet` does not yet expose this information for consumptions by IDEs.
+The checkers are able to provide fixes to common problems, however it seems that `go vet` does not yet expose this information for consumption by IDEs.

 The fixers can be run manually using: